 On top of planning the most fun-filled, personalized, totally-out-of-this-world wedding for your closest friends and family (no pressure), you and your soon-to-be-spouse have another major component to add to your checklist—creating your wedding registry (sigh).
 Debating between the black or silver toaster is not every couple's cup of tea, but we come bearing good news—mapping out your wedding registry picks just got way easier.

-the holiday season engagement season, we partnered with Bed Bath & Beyond to reveal the latest and greatest registry tips.
+Leading up to the holiday season engagement season, we partnered with Bed Bath & Beyond to reveal the latest and greatest registry tips.
 To help out all newly engaged couples, the home shopping haven got the inside scoop, surveying wedding guests to discover what they look for most when purchasing registry items.
 The results revealed the top gift-giving trends that recipients (a.k.a. you and your S.O.) should abide by.
 So to fully ensure that you and your partner are #HappilyRegistered, check out five things you should always keep in mind as you build your wedding registry.

 1. Play Up the Excitement